vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 indicators to each result.

-A requirement for the application is that when the user edits a project he/she will be able to edit the objectives in a table, in a separate table he/she will be able to edit the results (referencing the objective of each result), and in a separate table he/she will be able to edit the indicators (referencing the result of each indicator).
+A requirement for the application is that when the user edits a project he/she will be able to edit its objectives in a table, in a separate table he/she will be able to edit the results (referencing the objective of each result), and in a separate table he/she will be able to edit the indicators (referencing the result of each indicator).